dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-8 Memory-Profilers.md

 ### Case Study: Analyzing Stockfish's Heap Allocations {#sec:HeaptrackCaseStudy}

 In this case study, we use [heaptrack](https://github.com/KDE/heaptrack)[^2], an open-sourced heap memory profiler for Linux developed by KDE.
 Ubuntu users can install it very easily with `apt install heaptrack heaptrack-gui`.
 Heaptrack can find places in the code where the largest and most frequent allocations happen among many other things.
-On Windows, you can use [Mtuner](https://github.com/milostosic/MTuner)[^3] which has similar capabilities as Heaptrack.
+On Windows, you can use [Mtuner](https://github.com/milostosic/MTuner)[^3] which has similar capabilities to Heaptrack.

 In our case study, we analyzed [Stockfish's](https://github.com/official-stockfish/Stockfish)[^4] chess engine built-in benchmark, which we have already looked at in [@sec:PerfMetricsCaseStudy].
 As before, we compiled it using the Clang 15 compiler with `-O3 -mavx2` options.
 We collected the Heaptrack memory profile of a single-threaded Stockfish built-in benchmark on an Intel Alderlake i7-1260P processor using the following command: